 My initial answer to this is both solid and liquid fertilisers contain nutrient which when applied to your lawn will fertilise it accordingly.
 That's about where the similarities end.
 Which type of delivery you use will largely depend on the purpose of your lawn and the results you're trying to achieve.
 Let me explain.

 These are the types of fertilisers you buy in bags and spread with a spreader or by hand.
 They have a granular consistency and need to be watered in immediately after application to prevent them from burning your lawn.
 In watering them in, you also carry out the essential function of transporting the nutrient down to the root zone where it is taken up by the lawn.
-Solid fertilisers typically have a high amount of nutrient contained in them and in most instances have a balanced ratio of essential elements like nitrogen, potassium and phosphorous.
+Solid fertilisers typically have a high amount of nutrients contained in them and in most instances have a balanced ratio of essential elements like nitrogen, potassium and phosphorous.
 Some have extra goodies like iron and trace elements.
-They can have a combination of slow release and fast release components but typically release a significant amount of nutrient on application which is why you'll see your lawn turn green and grow faster within a week of application.
+They can have a combination of slow-release and fast release components but typically release a significant amount of nutrients, quickly, on application which is why you'll see your lawn turn green and grow faster within a week of application.
 These are the sort of results most home gardeners expect when fertilising and see it as a sign that their efforts to fertilise were worth it.

 Three to four weeks after application, the greening effect may start to fade and the initial growth surge will also begin to tail off.
 This will be a gradual effect as the nutrient in the soil becomes depleted, either by being used by the lawn or by being leached out by water.
-At about the 10-12 week mark it will be time to fertilise again.
+At about the 10-12 week mark, it will be time to fertilise again.

 As the name suggests, these fertilisers are sprayed onto your lawn.
-You buy them as a concentrate, mix them with water and apply them using a pressure sprayer.
+You buy them as a concentrate, mix them with water and apply them using a pressure sprayer or a watering can.
 Liquid fertilisers are not watered in like solid fertilisers as they are absorbed through the blades of the lawn rather than through the root zone.
-This method of fertilising is fast acting and almost immediately available to the lawn.
+This method of fertilising is fast-acting and almost immediately available to the lawn.
 Like solid fertilisers, their liquid counterparts can have a range of nutrients in them but they are also available in individual elements and trace elements making this type of fertilising extremely versatile and customisable.
-The general concept with liquid fertilising is that you apply low amounts of nutrients often with a typical application rate being once per fortnight.
+The general concept with liquid fertilising is that you apply low amounts of nutrients, often with a typical application rate being once per fortnight.
 The low doses mean that there is very little chance of fertiliser burn however you won't get a big greening effect either but then, that's not the idea with this type of fertilising.
 It's more about maintaining a close to constant level of nutrition in your lawn without the highs and lows of a solid fertiliser regime.

 Which type should you use?

-Whether you use liquids, solids or a combination of both, maintaining good lawn nutrition is an important step in keeping your lawn healthy, more disease and pest resistant and for keeping it looking good year round.
+Whether you use liquids, solids or a combination of both, maintaining good lawn nutrition is an important step in keeping your lawn healthy, more disease and pest resistant and for keeping it looking good year-round.